I’ve been avoiding the things that scare me.

 Living on Kauai for the majority of the coronavirus epidemic, I’ve been in an isolated safe place with barely a sign of disease.
 I’ve steered clear of most of the media hype, and aside from activist initiatives, voting and supporting causes I believe in, I’ve not been sucked into the spinning media vortex.
 I haven’t felt “safe” but I’ve certainly felt safer, and know how lucky I am to be in that position.

-But the other night, as the full blue moon was soon to rise on Halloween eve in the throws of Mercury Retrograde, I couldn’t hide from a new series of events that caused me to freak out.
+But the other night, as the full blue moon was soon to rise on Halloween eve in the throes of Mercury Retrograde, I couldn’t hide from a new series of events that caused me to freak out.

 On my afternoon beach walk, I ran smack into a glassy-eyed hippie holding a hand-made fishing pole with a large squirming eel dangling on the line.
 He had pulled it out of the waters where I often swim.
 The eel’s mouth opened and shut like one of Ursula the Sea Witch’s henchmen as the creature writhed.
 I quickly reversed course and fled back home, questioning whether I’d even have the courage to swim again.

 That evening, with the sky eerily lit by the full moon over the Pacific, I left family movie night in the living room to use the bathroom.
 Sitting with my bathing suit around my ankles, a large roof rat lept from behind the garbage can and ran across my feet to the other side of the little bathroom.
 I shut the toilet, jumped on top, and like one of the scenes from a ‘50’s movie, screamed for help.
 No one heard me because they all had Jurassic Park blasting on the TV.
-Finally, I hopped off the can, shot out of the bathroom and slammed the door behind me, My heart pounded in my chest.
+Finally, I hopped off the can, shot out of the bathroom and slammed the door behind me, my heart pounding in my chest.

 I woke to find that someone had accidentally opened the door to the bathroom and the rat was gone –obviously somewhere else in the house.
 I had no choice but to grab the vacuum, clean up the droppings, and hope that the rodent had found its way back outside.
 But before I got to the poop, I first had to suck up one of the large and gushy stinging centipedes that inhabit the island (and sometimes our home).
 Those things are creepy too.